 - Your health would be endangered by a future pregnancy

 - You don’t want to pass on a hereditary illness

 Can Tubal Sterilization Be Reversed?

 Surgical reversal requires complex surgery and costs a great deal and is not covered by any insurance.
-And for many women, there’s simply not enough of their tubes left to reconnect after tubal ligation.
-So if you’re thinking about reversal in the future, tubal ligation may not be the right birth control choice for you right now.
+And for many women, there are simply not enough of their tubes left to reconnect after tubal ligation.
+So if you’re thinking about reversal surgery in the future, tubal ligation may not be the right birth control choice for you right now.

 Questions about Tubal Sterilization and Birth Control?

-It’s important to consider all the birth control options available to you.
+Considering all the birth control options available to you is important.
 Here at Women’s Health, we want you to understand your choices and help you make the decision that’s right for you.